-Please note that the Ministry of Foreign Affairs and Trade cannot provide definitive advice as to the ability of New Zealanders to enter or remain in the Schengen area in any specific case.
+As the Ministry of Foreign Affairs and Trade does not issue visas it cannot provide definitive advice on the requirements to enter or exit countries within the Schengen area.
 Border officials may adopt different interpretations of the rules or take into account other factors which might affect eligibility for entry.
 For this reason we recommend that travellers consult in advance with their travel agent or the relevant EU/Schengen embassies of the countries they intend to visit or transit.

 Border controls in Europe